abluescarab/tModLoader-CustomSlot/README.md

 ```
 Check the [slot properties](#slot-properties) section to see how you can customize the slot's appearance and functionality.

-The first step to creating a custom slot is adding a new `UIState`.
+The first step to creating a custom slot is adding a new `UIState`, or you can derive one from [`AccessorySlotsUI`](UI/AccessorySlotsUI.cs) if you want custom accessory slots.
 ```csharp
 using Terraria.UI;